Rahulyadav12345678/EVM1/README.md

 ```

 ## Help
-For common issues or problems, ensure you have the following:
+For common issues or problems, ensure the following:

-- the compiler version should be adequate .
+The correct compiler version is selected.
-- Take care of missing semicolons,unexpected tokens.
+Ensure there are no missing semicolons or unexpected tokens.
--  Ensure all Solidity syntax is correct
+Double-check that all Solidity syntax is correct.

 ## Authors
-Akash Singh
+Rahul yadav

 ## License